Bing, Banff, Boom – part 3

 We’ve seen that Banff’s mountains exhibit several different shapes.
 These have been influenced by the composition of rock deposits, layers, and their structure.
 Numerous mountains in Banff are carved out of sedimentary layers that slope at 50–60 degree angles.
 Such dip slope mountains have one side with a steep face, and the other with a more gradual slope that follows the layering of the rock formations, such as the example of Mount Rundle, near the town of Banff.

-The mountain formations in Banff include complex, irregular, anticlinal, synclinal, castellate, dogtooth, and sawback mountains.
+The mountain formations in Banff NP include complex, irregular, anticlinal, synclinal, castellate, dogtooth, and sawback mountains.
 Castle Mountain exemplifies a castellate shape, with steep slopes and cliffs.
 The top section of Castle Mountain is composed of a layer of Paleozoic-era shale, sandwiched between two limestone layers.
 Dogtooth mountains, such as Mount Louis, exhibit sharp, jagged slopes.
 The Sawback Range, which consists of dipping sedimentary layers, has been eroded by cross gullies.
 Scree deposits are common toward the bottom of many mountains and cliffs.

 More recently, beginning with the Quaternary glaciation two and a half million years ago, glacier ice carved many of the mountains into their present shapes.
 In fact, glacial landforms dominate Banff’s geomorphology.
 Those in the know can see all the classic glacial forms including cirques, arêtes, hanging valleys, moraines, and U-shaped valleys.
 The pre-existing structure left over from mountain-building strongly guided glacial erosion and this combination accounts for the many varied mountain types seen in Banff National Park today.